elephantscale/es-training-new/cassandra/slides/Cassandra_Internals.md

 ## Read Path

- * On a single node… when a read request is received
+ * On a single node... when a read request is received

      - Memtable is read to get latest data for this partition